 systemd will help you better appreciate the power, flexibility, and capabilities it provides, or at least help you to do your job with less hassle.

 In this guide, we will be discussing the

 systemctl command, which is the central management tool for controlling the init system.
 We will cover how to manage services, check statuses, change system states, and work with the configuration files.

-The fundamental purpose of an init system is to initialize the components that must be started after the Linux kernel is booted (traditionally known as "userland" components).
+The fundamental purpose of an init system is to initialize the components that must be started after the Linux kernel is booted (traditionally known as “userland” components).
 The init system is also used to manage services and daemons for the server at any point while the system is running.
-With that in mind, we will start with some simple service management operations.
+With that in mind, we will start with some basic service management operations.

 systemd, the target of most actions are “units”, which are resources that

 systemd knows how to manage.
 Units are categorized by the type of resource they represent and they are defined with files known as unit files.
 The type of each unit can be inferred from the suffix on the end of the file.